oroinc/documentation/user_guide/magento_entities.rst

 It is also possible to set up integration with different data management systems (whether CRM, ERP, time&task management, etc.) to upload details of the defined entity-instances.

-Each and every of such instances can then be used to set-up required :term:`workflows`, reports, and actions.
+Each and every of such instances can then be used to set-up required :term:`workflows <Workflow>`, reports, and actions.

 On the other hand, OroCRM comes pre-integrated and sharpened for work with `Magento <http://magento.com/>`_ .
 This article is devoted to the description of Magento-specific settings and ways of their processing available with